ravimady/BTC_PREDICTION/README.md

 ## **Objective:**
-This project is a personal project to develop a Machine Learning process in continuously understanding the factors that influence the Bitcoin prices and be able to accurately predict the movement in Bitcoin and later even other coins.
+This project is a personal project to develop a Machine Learning process that understands the factors that influence the Bitcoin prices and be able to accurately predict the movement in Bitcoin and later even other coins.

 ## **Approach:**